MongoDB Tutorial

 cursor.skip(<offset>)

-The following shows the documents of the page pageNo with the documentCount documents per page:
+The following shows the documents on the page pageNo with the documentCount documents per page:

 db.collection.find({...} ).sort({...} ).skip(pageNo > 0 ? ( ( pageNo - 1 ) * documentCount) : 0 ).limit(documentCount);